When you support CPH, you support artistry, community and lifelong learning in Cleveland.

 Is there flexibility with audition scheduling?

-As we will audition over a number of days, we do our best to honor a candidate’s specific request of day and time.
+As we audition over a number of days, we do our best to honor a candidate’s specific request of day and time.

 Am I able to change my appointment time once I have scheduled it?